 Row 3: working in 3rd loop of hdc, sc in each st across, ch 1, turn.
 (229)

-Row 4: dc in first stitch, FPdc around next stitch, BPdc around the next *FPdc around next stitch BPdc around the next; repeat from * across, when you get to final 2 sts of row, FPdc in second to last st, dc in final st, ch 1 turn.
+Row 4: dc in first st, FPdc around next st, *BPdc around next st, FPdc around next st; repeat from * across, dc in final st of row, ch 1 turn.
 (229)

 Row 6: hdc in each st across, ch 1, turn.
 (229)